aequitas/terraform-provider-transip/README.md

 ## Installation

-### Terraform 0.13
+### OpenTofu/Terraform

-Add the following snippet to a `.tf` somewhere in your codebase and run `terraform init` to automatically download and install the provider:
+Add the following snippet to a `.tf` somewhere in your codebase and run `tofu init`/`terraform init` to automatically download and install the provider:

 ```hcl
 terraform {